 In Kalkunte v.
-DVI Financial Servs.
-Inc., 2004-SOX-56 (ALJ July 18, 2005), a non-publicly traded, "turnaround specialist" company, which was hired to manage a publicly traded company through bankruptcy and dissolution, was held liable for the termination of complainant, an employee/attorney of the publicly traded company.
-The ALJ concluded that the turnaround specialist company was acting as an agent of the publicly traded company because its main principal acted as the publicly traded company's CEO, had the power to affect the complainant's employment, and made the decision to fire the complainant.
+DVI Financial Services, Inc., ARB Nos.
+05-139, 05-140, 2004-SOX-56 (ARB Feb.
+27, 2009), a non-publicly traded, "turnaround specialist" company, which was hired to manage a publicly traded company through bankruptcy and dissolution, was held liable for the termination of complainant, an employee/attorney of the publicly traded company.
+The ARB concluded that the turnaround specialist company was acting as a "contractor, subcontractor, or agent" of the publicly traded company because its main principal acted as the publicly traded company's CEO, had the power to affect the complainant's employment, and made the decision to fire the complainant.
+The ARB also expressed that the main principal who acted as CEO was an "officer" under SOX, and could have been held personally liable, but found that the issue of his personal liability was not before it.